Mille Miglia: After World War II

+After the war, with the tragic accidents of 1938 having largely been forgotten due to the horrors of war, three of the organizers (minus Franco Mazzotti, who had been killed in the war) tried to revive the race, ultimately succeeding in receiving permission to run it in 1947.
+Despite post-war rationing, Italian government gave them enough gasoline to run the race, and Pirelli also offered four free tires for every registered car, resulting in an explosion of registrations.
+However, many entrants only registered to take advantage of the opportunity to receive a full tank of gas and new tires.

+The participants of the first post-war run were once again all Italians, as British and French teams and drivers were unable to make the trip to Italy due to post-war currency shortages and in the United States, sports car racing had yet to become popular.
+German teams were also excluded for political reasons.
+Even in the 1948 race, Donald Healey and his son Geoffrey, who finished ninth in a Healey Westland roadster, were still the only non-Italian participants.

 The Italians continued to dominate their race after the war, now again on a single big lap through Italy.
-Mercedes made another good effort in 1952 with the underpowered Mercedes-Benz 300 SL Gullwing, scoring second with the German crew Karl Kling/Hans Klenk that later in the year would win the Carrera Panamericana.
+Mercedes made another good effort in 1952 with the underpowered Mercedes-Benz 300 SL Gullwing, scoring second, with the German crew Karl Kling/Hans Klenk that later in the year would win the Carrera Panamericana.
 Caracciola, in a comeback attempt, was fourth.

-Few other non-Italians managed podium finishes in the 1950s, among them Juan Manuel Fangio, Peter Collins and Wolfgang von Trips.
+Few other non-Italians managed podium finishes in the 1950s, among them Juan Manuel Fangio, Peter Collins, and Wolfgang von Trips.